Skip to content

 Let your child know that they are part of a community that will help them learn.

 Invite friends and family to engage with your child online.
 Encourage them to Speak Up if they see that your child needs more support in learning the Thumbs Down skills.
-This is how you and your child can build a Trusted Team.
+This is how you and your child can build a Trusted Team that will normalize for your child that, as a community, you talk about what happens online.

 2. 2 Set Examples